Prediction based on opinion polls from 12 Apr 2015 to 25 Apr 2015, sampling 21,495 people.

 one party to another.
 "Lost" voters to a party are coloured grey, and "gained" voters carry

 The graphic makes clear the collapse in Lib Dem support and the growth of the minor parties.

 It also contains some bad news for the Conservatives.

 Currently there is about a 80% chance of a hung parliament in 2015.
 This detailed diagram of the electoral

 battleground maps out the several possible outcomes.
 The growth of SNP support in Scotland creates a genuine

 four-party system at Westminster with a range of possible coalition permutations.
 Conservative support is given

-at December 2014) is shown by the circular blue marker inside the "Lab choice of Lib/Nat" zone, where
+at 25 April 2015) is shown by the circular blue marker inside the "Nat choice of Con/Lab" zone, where

 Technical notes: Map only shows movement for the Conservative, Labour and Liberal Democrat parties.
 It